 Q: How often should I floss?

-A: Flossing your teeth once per day helps to prevent cavities from forming, especially between the teeth where your toothbrush can't reach.
+A: Flossing your teeth once per day helps to prevent cavities from forming, especially between the teeth that your toothbrush can't reach.
 Flossing also helps to keep your gums healthy.

 Q: What's the difference between a "bridge" and a "partial denture"?